-The traffic calming plan, developed to address the traffic issues on the street, or for other streets within the study area, must be approved by at least 50% of the property owners along the streets where the traffic calming features will be installed.
+The traffic calming plan, developed to address the traffic issues on local residential streets, or for other local residential streets within the Study Area, must be approved by at least 50% of the property owners along the streets where the traffic calming features will be installed.
 If the plan is not approved then the project will be closed, and become eligible for the program in one year.